Your current map provider gives you two things:

 Your obligations are:

-- Share-Alike.
-When you use any adapted version of OSM’s map data, or works produced it, you must also offer that adapted database under the ODbL.
+Share-Alike.
+When you use any adapted version of OSM’s map data, or works produced with it, you must also offer that adapted database under the ODbL.